gmarnellos/Protein_Translation/README.md

 - name of output (aminoacid) Fasta file
 - navigate to input DNA sequence file, then Process

-The program returns the path to the output file.
+The program returns a link to the output file.